UW Huskies fail to run the ball, or stop the run, in deflating loss to Michigan in The Big House

 “We’re going to stop the run,” he said, when asked for Washington’s defensive focus on the road at Michigan.
 “They want to run the ball, and we’re going to stop the run.
 We’re excited to do that.”

 Likewise, Michigan was excited to rush for 343 yards and four touchdowns on 6.4 yards per carry in a 31-10 win on Saturday night.
 Following a converted fake punt early in the second quarter, Blake Corum was excited to bound untouched up the gut for a 67-yard score — raising a celebratory peace sign as trailing safety Kamren Fabiculanan rapidly faded.
 The Wolverines were excited to open the second half with eight consecutive runs in a soul-stomping 73-yard touchdown march.

-Corum was excited to rush for a career-best 171 yards, 8.1 yards per carry and three touchdowns on the day, while Hassan Haskins added 155 yards and a touchdown.
+Corum was excited to rush for a career-best 171 yards, 8.1 yards per carry and three touchdowns on the day, while Hassan Haskins added 155 yards and a touchdown (just the third time since 1940 that two Michigan running backs exceeded 150 rushing yards in the same game).

+In his first press conference after being named UW’s defensive coordinator, Bob Gregory said way back on April 9 that “we’re not going to win a lot of games if we give up 200 yards rushing.”

-Indeed, the rushing game was Washington’s biggest problem on Saturday night in ‘The Big House’.
+Indeed, the rushing game was Washington’s biggest problem on Saturday night.

 But not just Michigan’s running game.